 Our Role in Monetary Policymaking

-Our economists' scientific research, forecasts, and analyses support our president in the deliberations of the Federal Open Market Committee (FOMC) at meetings of the Board of Governors of the Federal Reserve System in Washington, DC, where monetary policy is determined, and also support the Board of Directors of the Boston Fed, who make recommendations to the Board in Washington concerning the nation's primary credit rate (discount rate).
+Our economists' scientific research, forecasts, and analyses support our Bank President in the deliberations of the Federal Open Market Committee (FOMC) at meetings of the Board of Governors of the Federal Reserve System in Washington, DC, where monetary policy is determined.
+Our economists also support the Board of Directors of the Boston Fed, who make recommendations to the Board in Washington concerning the nation's primary credit rate (discount rate).
 Policy support for the Bank President is conducted through memoranda, briefings, presentations, and longer-term research projects.
 The briefings take place in the weeks leading up to each FOMC meeting.
 These briefings represent empirical investigations of the issues viewed as the most relevant for the upcoming meeting.
 Our economists also routinely provide briefings to our Board of Directors.
 These briefings summarize in-depth examinations of policy issues relevant for the primary credit rate recommendation.

-As the head of one of the twelve Federal Reserve District Banks, our Bank President, Eric Rosengren, participates in the eight FOMC meetings held each year and is a voting member of the Committee on a rotating basis.
+As the head of one of the 12 Federal Reserve District Banks, our Bank President, Eric Rosengren, participates in the eight FOMC meetings held each year and is a voting member of the Committee on a rotating basis.